 Bidding typically opens on all lots at the same time, usually at 9am on the day of the auction.
 The closing time will be clearly advertised across all lots.

-Although bidding on all lots usually opens at the same time on auction day, the closing time for each lot is different – this time will be advertised on the relevant lot page.
-Lots can begin to close from 11am, sometimes sooner, and usually follow a staggered closing pattern of one lot every 4 minutes.
-Make sure you check your approved lot(s) closing times in advance of Auction Day.
+Although bidding on all lots usually opens at the same time on auction day, the closing time for each lot is different – this time will be advertised on the relevant property page.
+Lots can begin to close from 11am, sometimes earlier, and usually follow a staggered closing pattern of one lot every 4 minutes.
+Make sure you check the closing time for your lot in advance of the auction.

 Please note that if a bid is placed within 60 seconds of the lot’s closing time, an additional 60 seconds will be added.
 This is known as an extension period, and is detailed further below.